 If you’d like more assistance on how to get yourself moving, don’t hesitate to contact our Lynnwood, WA office today.

-Your occupational therapy can provide you with a personalized plan to help get you moving in the ways you want.
-If pain is an issue, he or she can also provide you with pain relief methods and techniques.
+Your occupational therapist can provide you with a personalized plan to help get you moving in the ways you want.
+If pain is an issue, we can also provide you with pain relief methods and techniques.
 Occupational therapists are experts, so they are great resources to utilize when looking to achieve physical goals.